-- d) The financial implications from the Care Act, other welfare reform changes and other associated Housing legislation; - e) The increasing cost and demand pressures for adult and children social care; - f) The risk surrounding the non-delivery of savings and exceeding investment proposals within the budget package for 2020/21; - g) The extreme financial issues for the public sector arising from the prevailing and continuing national and local conditions; - h) The risk of even further significant reductions in income and Government grant funding, particularly in relation to: - Growth and decline in the Council's Tax base and Business Rates base; - Business Rates appeals from the 2017 revaluation; - Academies funding; - The Local Council Tax Support Scheme with reduction in subsidy funding and no protection for caseload increases; - Further changes to the way in which Local Government is financed by Government particularly with any changes to the Business Rates Retention Scheme; - Future Government changes in policy and funding for Local Government, particularly the unknown impact of the next Spending Round and fair funding review; - The need to address the Country's ongoing Public Sector Borrowing Requirement (PSBR) and the structural financial deficit. - The economic impact of the withdrawal of the UK from the European Union; - i) Insurance Claims; - j) Any impact on Council services and Budget in 2020/21 and later years arising from the intended withdrawal from the European Union on 31/1/20. - 2.1.8.
-In relation to the Housing Revenue Account (HRA) in 2020/21 and the medium to long term: - Given the current status of housing management provision the recommendation is that general reserves be maintained at the target figure of £3m; - b) A 2020/21 budget has been agreed with South Essex Homes Ltd. to maintain a balanced HRA;
+- 2.1.7.
+There are also serious exceptional risks which, if they crystallise, could significantly impact the Council's reserves and leave its financial standing seriously in question.
+These include: - A national failure to mobilise and roll out an effective immunisation programme to eradicate the spread and impact of COVID-19 and reduced financial support for the continuing local implications of lockdown due to the pandemic; - b) The potential for cliff slips, pier remediation works and any other unforeseen Council owned infrastructure issues; - c) Waste Management (Disposal) This is to be kept under review pending a new contract in 2023; - d) The current Waste Collection and Street Cleansing contract, which has been renegotiated now includes a requirement for an earlier re-tendering of this service in 2023; - e) The financial implications from the Care Act, other welfare reform changes and other associated Housing legislation; - f) The increasing cost and demand pressures for adult and children social care; - g) The risk surrounding the non-delivery of savings and exceeding investment proposals within the budget package for 2021/22; - h) The risk of not comprehensively developing and robustly implementing the Budget and Transformation Programme for 2022/23 2025/26; - i) The financial uncertainty for the public sector arising from the prevailing and continuing national and local conditions; - j) The risk of further significant reductions in income and Government grant funding, particularly in relation to: - Growth and decline in the Council's Tax base and Business Rates base; - Business Rates appeals from the 2017 revaluation; - Academies funding; - The Local Council Tax Support Scheme with reduction in subsidy funding and no protection for caseload increases; - Further changes to the way in which Local Government is financed by Government particularly with any changes to the Business Rates Retention Scheme; - Future Government changes in policy and funding for Local Government, particularly the unknown impact of the next Spending Round and fair funding review; - The need to address the Country's ongoing Public Sector Borrowing Requirement (PSBR) and the structural financial deficit.

-c) Forward projections for the HRA beyond 2020/21 are being remodelled.
-In addition, this is linked to the HRA's own Medium Term Financial Strategy for the period 2020/21 to 2024/25.
+- The economic impact of the withdrawal of the UK from the European Union: - k) Insurance Claims; - I) Any impact on Council services and Budget in 2021/22 and later years arising from the withdrawal from the European Union on 1/1/21. - 2.1.8.
+In relation to the Housing Revenue Account (HRA) in 2021/22 and the medium to long term: - Given the current status of housing management provision the a) recommendation is that general reserves be maintained at the target figure of £3m; - A 2021/22 budget has been agreed with South Essex Homes Ltd. b) to maintain a balanced HRA; - c) Forward projections for the HRA beyond 2021/22 are being remodelled.
+In addition, this is linked to the HRA's own Medium Term Financial Strategy for the period 2021/22 to 2025/26.